Zale Parry

-Rosalia (Zale) Parry is an American pioneer scuba diver, underwater photographer and actress.
+Rosalia (Zale) Parry (born March 19, 1933) is an American pioneer scuba diver, underwater photographer and actress.

 Diving

 Parry started diving in the 1940s as a young girl.
-Born in Milwaukee, Wisconsin in 1933, she was raised on a Wisconsin lake and learned to swim and love the water at an early age.
+Born in Milwaukee, Wisconsin on March 19, 1933, she was raised on a Wisconsin lake and learned to swim and love the water at an early age.
 As a young woman, while working in Santa Monica, California, for the Douglas Aircraft Company, she became involved in pioneering diving and scientific work Sports Illustrated magazine.
 In 1953 she became a tester of underwater equipment for Scientific Underwater Research Enterprises.
 Later, she and her partner, (Parry Bivens, an aeronautical and aquatic engineer) designed, built, and marketed the first civilian hyperbaric chamber for divers.
 They were evangelists for the purchase of hyperbaric chambers around the world to provide lifesaving facilities for divers suffering from "the bends".

 In 1954, Parry set a women's depth record to 209 feet.
 She is said to have stopped at 209 feet when she reached the bottom.
 That year, she became the third female instructor to graduate from the L.A.
 County UICC program.